 As a Indian we don’t need any introduction to Navratri.
 It is celebrated across India.
-Every state has a different style of celebrating Navratri like Gujaratis love to do Dadiya (a dance form) during Navratri and we all know the importance of Durga pooja for Bengalis.
-In my state M.P. people do nine days fasting and on 8th or 9th day after Kanya Bhojan they break fast.
+Every state has a different style of celebrating Navratri like Gujaratis love to do Dadiya (a dance form) during Navratri, we all know the importance of Durga pooja for Bengalis.
+In my state M.P. people do the nine days fasting and on 8th or 9th day after Kanya Bhojan they break the fast.

 Nine days are dedicated to nine forms of goddess Durga.